-Food quality: None of the team at Expert Africa has eaten at Lemala Ewanjan, however based on our experience of the food at other Lemala Camps, we would expect it to be varied, tasty and fresh.
+Food quality: None of the team at Expert Africa has eaten at Lemala Ewanjan before, however based on our experience of the food at other Lemala Camps, we would expect it to be varied, tasty and fresh.

 For breakfast, a buffet of fruit, breads, jams, pastries, tea, coffee and juices is served, with a cooked breakfast cooked to order.
 Lunch is a light meal of salads or a small cooked meal, often followed by fruit.
 Dinner is a three course set menu, often with a soup to start, followed by meat and vegetables, and finished off with a tasty dessert.

 Dining style: Group Meals

 Cost of meal e.g. lunch: Included